-The Delaware County Sheriff Block Watch is a simple program involving neighbors who become the “eyes and ears” of the Sheriff’s Office to help protect one another.
+The Delaware County Sheriff’s Block Watch is a simple program involving neighbors who become the “eyes and ears” of the Sheriff’s Office to help protect one another.

 Communication is the #1 benefit.

-- Communication among neighbors, which helps add a layer of security in the neighborhood; and
+- Communication among neighbors – this helps add a layer of security in the neighborhood, and

-- Two-way communication between neighbors and the Delaware County Sheriff’s Office
+- Two-way communication between neighbors and the Sheriff’s Office.

 Who is Block Watch for?

 Everyone!
 The main role of a block watch is for residents to report anything suspicious.
 Who is best qualified to decide what is unusual in your neighborhood?
 Those who live there!
 When in doubt, give us a call.
 We do not mind if it turns out to be nothing – the old adage “better safe than sorry” couldn’t be more appropriate!

 What do we do as a Block Watch member?

 - Report any suspicious behavior you observe to the Delaware County Sheriff’s Office: (740) 833-2800